11ty/eleventy/README.md

 # Control which template types get translated
 elevenisland --formats=md,html,ejs

-# Use help to find out the latest commands
+# Use help to find out the most up-to-date list of commands
 elevenisland --help
 ```